mfraser42/cmsi387/homework/CSI-OS/Readme.txt

 3. Startup scripts and/or configuration files
     a) Windows: WindowsStartupScripts.png - The directory shown is the location of startup scripts for all users, but there is only one file located there.
     b) Mac: MacConfigFiles.png - found by navigating to the Preferences subdirectory,
+# JD: Which one?
+There is more than one directory named Preferences, and some
+#     of them are user-specific, not system- or OS-wide.
     c) Linux: LinuxConfigFiles.png - configuration files are located in the /etc directory, it was piped into grep so only .conf files are shown.

 4. The "first process"